Private Event Info Guide | Time Out On Pine

 Host responsibility

-No room rental in most cases.
-Guests order individually unless the host adds trays, drink tickets, or another upgrade.
+No minimum spend.
+Guests order individually unless the host adds food trays, drink tickets, or a simple upgrade.

 Includes